 -- Not Allowed: Copying anything (even one sentence) from any web or print document, unless the source is stated and the quote is short.

-++ Allowed: Using code from previous final projects or web sources with attribution.
+++ Allowed: Using code from previous final projects or web sources with detailed attribution.

 -- Not Allowed: Using code from previous final projects or web sources without attribution.